 Costs of flowers have skyrocketed since the start of COVID-19.
 The reduced number of flights coming into Australia has affected the supply of imported flowers.

 What about local flowers?
 Perhaps you may not realise the increased volume of imports over the past decade (tripled since 2009) have put many local growers out of business.
-Moreover the horrific bush fires at the start of year have also had an impact on the availability of certain florals.
-So there is now mounting pressure on supply.
+Moreover extreme weather conditions (like those we have experienced recently in Australia) have also had an impact on the availability of certain florals.
+So pressure on supply has never been greater.

 8 Top Tips on how to save money ON WEDDING FLOWERS